schoolofdevops/ansible-tutorial/manuscript/chapter7.md

    ```

 ## Exercises
-  * Create a entry for one more database user by defining it in group_vars/all.
-Observe the output by running db.yml playbook and validate if the user is been actually created on the mysql server.
+  * Define dictionary of properties for a new database user  in group_vars/all.
+Observe if it gets created automatically  output by running db.yml playbook.
+Validate if the user is been actually present by logging on to the mysql server and checking status.

   * Update index.html.j2 to iterate over the dictionary of favorites and generate html content to display it instead of adding multiple lines.